AI Global Governance (3rd Edition)

 GGI & LEIDEN UNIVERSITY

-Caryn Lusinchi is a Senior Fellow in the AI and Global Governance section.
+Caryn Lusinchi is a Senior Fellow in the AI Governance section.
 Caryn stands at the forefront of AI governance and risk management, most recently supporting the federal government in line with the President's Executive Order 14110, OMB 24-10 and NIST AI Risk Management 1.0 and 2.0 frameworks, to foster safe and trustworthy AI development in the US.
 A globally recognized speaker and thought leader, Caryn is also FHCA certified under the EU AI Act, GDPR, and NYC Bias Law, with a specialized certificate in the Foundations of Independent Audit of AI Systems (FIAAIS).

 Caryn Lusinchi